PDCA and the scientific method

+Have you used PDCA?
 Have you ever tried to solve a recurrent problem over and over without success?
 Do you remember everything you tried?
 How much time do you spend on defining the problem?
 Do you understand what the problem is?
 Do you understand the process you are trying to fix?
 Maybe, part of the problem is that you don’t have a method for problem-solving.

 The PDCA cycle is a problem-solving methodology applied by many organizations in different industries.
 Remember when you were in school, and you learn in science about hypothesis and experimentation?
 PDCA is a way to test different theories in a controlled environment.
 It is based on the scientific method, a process used by scientists to test whether any statement or theory is accurate.